alikamp/kpbm-workspace/README.md

-A 3D Lattice Boltzmann (D3Q19) fluid solver featuring the Kinetic-Pressure Ballooning Model (KPBM): a field-local collision stabilizer that extends the numerical stability of Single-Relaxation-Time (SRT) BGK schemes.
+A 3D Lattice Boltzmann (D3Q19) fluid solver featuring the Kinetic-Pressure Ballooning Model (KPBM): a field-local collision stabilizer that extends the numerical stability of Single-Relaxation-Time (SRT) BGK regimes.

 Written in Python with Numba compilation (`@njit`, `prange`, `fastmath`) for CPU acceleration on transient 3D wake simulations.
 No GPU required.